 Based on a true story that shocked the nation in 1965, the film recounts one of the most shocking crimes ever committed against a single victim.
 Sylvia and Jennie Fae Likens, the two daughters of traveling carnival workers are left for an extended stay at the Indianapolis home of single mother Gertrude Baniszewski and her six children.
 Times are tough, and Gertrude's financial needs cause her to make this arrangement before realizing how the burden will push her unstable nature to a breaking point.
-What transpires in the next three months is both riveting and horrific, leaving one child dead and the rest scarred for life.
+What transpires in the next three months is both riveting and horrific.
 Written by

 Catherine Keener originally turned down the role of Gertrude Baniszewski, however after she couldn't get the story out of her head she met with director Tommy O'Haver and agreed to do the film.
 See more »

 In the scene where Gertrude and Ricky are smoking together, Gertrude says, "You ain't old enough for smoke".
 In 1965, it was legal for minors to smoke as there was no legal smoking age.
 See more »